- Policies available as PDF document

 with the DSEN Governor reviews both policy and practice each term.
 The outcomes of this review are used to inform the termly School Development Plan.

-Head: David Lodge
+Head: Mr D. Lodge